The information architecture of libraries: Library of Congress Classification

 From left to right, each column of your spreadsheet represents a level in your IA and you stagger the labels based on their hierarchical relationships within the structure like in the example from this study below:

-Tree testing requires participants to work through a series of tasks to locate specific content and the maximum reasonable number of tasks per study is 10, otherwise it just takes too long and people give up!
+Tree testing requires participants to work through a series of tasks to locate specific content and the maximum reasonable number of tasks per study is 10, otherwise; it just takes too long and people give up!
 To me 10 seemed kind of perfect in this case!
-There were 10 DDC system class categories in Part 1, 10 tasks for a tree test which means 10 books to find in the LCC system study - one from each DDC class!
 I randomly chose one title from each DDC system class and put them all into a spreadsheet to give me some space to design the wording of the tree test tasks.

 From looking at the IA, it was clear to me that participants would need some context in order to have a fair shot at locating each book.
 Due to the level of granularity in the subclasses and the labels themselves, I couldn’t just tell my participants ‘go find this book’ and actually expect them to find it based on the title alone.
 In the real world when you go to a library, there are: signs, call numbers, electronic catalogue systems ready for you to look up anything from a subject keyword to the actual title and of course librarians.
 It’s not fair — or useful — to test a system so reliant on other infrastructure without providing sufficient context to participants.